openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_use.rst

     Cloud images that distribution vendors offer usually have only one active NIC configured.
-When you boot with multiple NICs, you must configure additional interfaces on the image or the NICS are not reachable.
+When you boot with multiple NICs, you must configure additional interfaces on the image or the NICs are not reachable.

     The following Debian/Ubuntu-based example shows how to set up the